Azure-Samples/monitor-dotnet-autoscale-based-on-performance/README.md

 - csharp
 products:
 - azure
-services: Monitor
+extensions:
-platforms: dotnet
+- services: Monitor
-author: yaohaizh
+- platforms: dotnet
 ---

 # Configuring autoscale settings to scale out based on webapp request count statistic. #

  This sample shows how to programmatically implement scenario described <a href="https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitor-tutorial-autoscale-performance-schedule">here</a>.
   - Create a Web App and App Service Plan
   - Configure autoscale rules for scale-in and scale out based on the number of requests a Web App receives
   - Trigger a scale-out action and watch the number of instances increase
   - Trigger a scale-in action and watch the number of instances decrease
   - Clean up your resources

 ## Running this Sample ##